kefoss2/dialog-bug/README.md

 This repo uses Microsoft Graph, so we need an Entra app to get auth tokens.

 1. In Entra, go to "App registrations" and click "New registration".
 2. Add a name for the app.
-Add two redirect URIs of type "Single-page application (SPA)": `brk-multihub://localhost:3000` and `http://localhost:3000/taskpane.html`.
+Add a redirect URI of type "Single-page application (SPA)": `brk-multihub://localhost:3000`.
+Click "Register".
-3. Click "Register".
+3. On the "Overview" page for the new app, write down the "Application (client) ID" and "Directory (tenant) ID" numbers to be added to the local add-in later.
-4. On the "Overview" page for the new app, write down the "Application (client) ID" and "Directory (tenant) ID" numbers to be added to the local add-in later.
+4. On the "Authentication" tab, click "Add Redirect URI" and click "Single-page application".
+Enter the redirect URI `http://localhost:3000/taskpane.html` and click "Configure".
 5. On the "API permissions" tab, click "Add a permission", click "Microsoft Graph", and click "Delegated Permissions".
 Add the permission `Mail.ReadWrite`.
 6. On the same page, click "Grant admin consent for MSFT".